MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 ### Restrictions and Considerations

 * Trusted workspace access is only supported for workspaces in Fabric capacities (F64 or higher).
 * If a workspace with a workspace identity is migrated to a non-Fabric capacity or Fabric capacity lower than F64, trusted workspace access might stop working after an hour.
-In the case of SQL endpoints with managed shortcuts to storage accounts, the shortcuts might stop working after ninety minutes, or when the SQL endpoint cache is refreshed on demand.
+In the case of SQL endpoints with managed shortcuts to storage accounts, the shortcuts might stop working after 90 minutes, or when the SQL endpoint cache is refreshed on demand.
-* Preexisting shortcuts created before October 10<sup>th</sup>, 2023 don't support trusted workspace access.
+* Pre-existing shortcuts created before October 10, 2023 don't support trusted workspace access.
 * Connections for trusted workspace access can't be created or modified in **Manage connections and gateways**.
 * If you reuse connections that support trusted workspace access in Fabric items other than shortcuts, or in other workspaces, they might not work.
 * Only *organizational account* or *service principal* must be used for authentication to storage accounts for trusted workspace access.
 * Pipelines can't write to OneLake table shortcuts on storage accounts with trusted workspace access.
 This is a temporary limitation.
 * A maximum of 200 resource instance rules can be configured.
 For more information, see [Azure subscription limits and quotas - Azure Resource Manager | Microsoft Learn](/azure/azure-resource-manager/management/azure-subscription-service-limits).
-* If a workspace with a workspace identity is migrated to a non-Fabric capacity or Fabric capacity less than F64, trusted workspace access will stop working within ninety minutes.
+* If a workspace with a workspace identity is migrated to a non-Fabric capacity or Fabric capacity less than F64, trusted workspace access will stop working within 90 minutes.
 * Resource instance rules for Fabric workspaces can only be created through ARM templates.
 Creation through the UI isn't supported.
-* Preexisting shortcuts in a workspace that meets the prerequisites will automatically start to support trusted service access.
+* Pre-existing shortcuts in a workspace that meets the prerequisites will automatically start to support trusted service access.

 ### ARM template sample